Daniel-Goerlich/gdb/README.md

 Stepping through your code lets you narrow down the bug(s) in your program.

-The `step` or `s` command allows you to progress through code line by line through the main body of code and functions until the program ends.
+The `step` or `s` command allows you to progress through code, line by line through the main body of code and functions until the program ends.

 ```
 (gdb) run